autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 ## Advanced Simulations

-### Placing Dummy objects
+### Placing dummy objects

-a) Click the `2D Dummy Car` or `2D Dummy Pedestrian` button in the toolbar.
+1. Click the `2D Dummy Car` or `2D Dummy Pedestrian` button in the toolbar.

-b) Set the pose of the dummy object by clicking and dragging on the map.
+2. Set the pose of the dummy object by clicking and dragging on the map.

-c) Set the velocity of the object in `Tool Properties -> 2D Dummy Car/Pedestrian` panel.
+3. Set the velocity of the object in `Tool Properties -> 2D Dummy Car/Pedestrian` panel.

 ![set-dummy-car](images/planning/lane-following/place-dummy-car.png)

-d) Delete any dummy objects placed in the view by clicking the `Delete All Objects` button in the toolbar.
+4. Delete any dummy objects placed in the view by clicking the `Delete All Objects` button in the toolbar.

 ### Traffic light recognition simulation

 #### Set traffic light

-a) Go to `Panels -> Add new panel`, select `TrafficLightPublishPanel`, and then press `OK`.
+1. Go to `Panels -> Add new panel`, select `TrafficLightPublishPanel`, and then press `OK`.

-b) In `TrafficLightPublishPanel`, set the `ID` and color of the traffic light.
+2. In `TrafficLightPublishPanel`, set the `ID` and color of the traffic light.

-c) Click the `SET` button.
+3. Click the `SET` button.

 ![set-traffic-light](images/planning/lane-following/set-traffic-light.png)

-d) Finally, click the `PUBLISH` button to send the traffic light status to the simulator.
+4. Finally, click the `PUBLISH` button to send the traffic light status to the simulator.
 Any planned path that goes past the selected traffic light will then change accordingly.

 ![send-traffic-light-color](images/planning/lane-following/send-traffic-light-color.png)